Animal testing and 3R

 For many years, we have also made the so-called 3R principle our guiding principle.
 The three Rs stand for:

-Where possible, animal experiments are replaced by alternative methods.
-It is checked whether it is sufficient to use simple organisms such as bacteria or invertebrates or to use cell and tissue cultures, computer models or other alternative methods to answer the scientific question.
+Where possible, those involved replace animal testing with alternative methods.
+They assess whether they can still answer the scientific questions by using simple organisms such as bacteria or invertebrates, or by employing cell and tissue cultures, computer models or other alternative methods.

 The number of test animals is reduced to a necessary minimum.
 A clever experimental design and statistical and methodological optimisations contribute to this.
 Suitable animal models are carefully selected on the basis of experience.
 In addition, similar experiments are prevented from being carried out more than once.